tvanroo/CPTO/README.md

 # CPTO - Crypto Trading Platform with Ongoing Analysis

+> For complete production deployment instructions, see DEPLOYMENT.md.

 A sophisticated cryptocurrency trading bot that combines Reddit sentiment analysis with market data to make automated trading decisions using AI.

 ## 🌟 Features